A Sufficient Statistic for Influence in Structured Multiagent Environments: Best Responses and Local-Form Models

-\begin{definition}[Observation-relevant factor]We say that a state factor $\sfac$ is \emph{observation-relevant} for an agent~$i$, denoted $\text{ORel}{}_{i}(\sfac)$, if it influences the probability of the agent's observation.
+\begin{definition}[Observation-relevant factor]We say that a state factor $\sfac$ is \emph{observation-relevant} for an agent~$i$, denoted $\text{ORel}{}_{i}(\sfac)$, if it affects the probability of the agent\textquoteright s observation.
 That is, when in the 2DBN there is a link from $\sfacT t$ to $\oAT i{\ts}$ (i.e., $\sfac$ is a parent of $\oAT i{\ts}$).\end{definition}